Traditional Helicopter — Connecting and Calibrating the System¶

 Motor 1, which is normally the left front servo on your helicopter goes to pin 1.
 Motor 2, which is normally the right front servo goes to pin 2.
 Motor 3, which is normally the rear (elevator) servo goes to pin 3.
 Tail servo goes to pin 4.

 If you are using a DDVP (Direct Drive Variable Pitch) tail rotor, the tail motor ESC connects to pin 7.
 The throttle servo or ESC for the main rotor motor connects to pin 8.

-Check the docs for your selected flight controller but most require a separate power supply to the servo rail to power your servos at their appropriate rated voltage.
+Check the docs for your selected autopilot but most require a separate power supply to the servo rail to power your servos at their appropriate rated voltage.

-Connect telemetry radios, GPS/compass module, power to flight controller itself, and any other peripherals as per the instructions in the owners manual for the unit.
+Connect telemetry radios, GPS/compass module, power to autopilot itself, and any other peripherals as per the instructions in the owners manual for the unit.

-Before powering the flight controller and servo rail for the first time, disconnect the rudder linkage from the tail servo or bellcrank on the tail gearbox.
+Before powering the autopilot and servo rail for the first time, disconnect the rudder linkage from the tail servo or bellcrank on the tail gearbox.
 If you have a piston engine helicopter, also disconnect the throttle servo linkage.

 It is recommended to calibrate the compasses at this time as well.
 This is the same as all other vehicles.
 See this topic.